 Doris Day is ‘Calamity Jane’

-If you haven't watched David Butler's musical Western Calamity Jane (1953), in which Doris Day has the title role, I highly recommend it.
-Day's Calamity Jane is nothing more than Doris Day dressed up in Daniel Boone garb, but who cares?
-Seldom has a movie been so perfect a showcase for a performer of Day's caliber – Annie Get Your Gun, starring Betty Hutton as another show-stopping female Westerner, Annie Oakley, comes to mind – and Day fully rises to the occasion, bursting with energy and exuberance while hopping about in men's clothes, getting into fights, and belting out songs by Paul Francis Webster and Sammy Fain.
+If you haven’t watched David Butler’s musical Western Calamity Jane (1953), in which Doris Day has the title role, it’s time you did.
+Day’s Calamity Jane is nothing more than Doris Day dressed up in Daniel Boone garb, but who cares?
+Seldom has a movie been so perfect a showcase for a performer of Day’s caliber – Annie Get Your Gun, starring Betty Hutton as another show-stopping female Westerner, Annie Oakley, comes to mind – and Day fully rises to the occasion, bursting with energy and exuberance while hopping about in men’s clothes, getting into fights, and belting out songs by Paul Francis Webster and Sammy Fain.
 Heck, Douglas Fairbanks and Burt Lancaster would have collapsed halfway into the movie.

 As a plus, Calamity Jane offers loads of suspense: Who does Doris Day’s Calamity Jane truly love?
 Howard Keel’s Wild Bill Hickok?
 Philip Carey’s Lieutenant Danny Gilmartin?
 Or Allyn McLerie’s stage performer Katie Brown?
 The song “Secret Love,” deservedly won the 1953 Academy Award, and it has since become a sort of (American) gay anthem – something Doris Day finds “wonderful.”

 I should add that Calamity Jane was cleverly written by James O’Hanlon, whose movie credits include the Judy Garland musical The Harvey Girls and another Doris Day movie TCM will be showing on Friday, the weak comedy-musical Lucky Me (1954).